woutgg/ofxVips/README.md

   enabled in the build script, but see https://github.com/libvips/libvips#optional-dependencies):
   * packages: libexif (previously also: fftw, orc, lcms, zlib, pangocairo, fontconfig (all installed already))
   * format libs: mozjpeg (broken on arch, but libjpeg-turbo also works), libspng, libtiff
-- run the build script
+- run the build script (perhaps remove previous build files first)

 ### Windows